 Obviously, the pup is not going to receive proper treatment unless the condition is recognized.
 The first step is hearing the murmur.

 As mentioned, murmur is the sound made by turbulent blood flow.
 In other words, a murmur is a sound which might or might not indicate heart disease.
 Puppies under age six months sometimes demonstrate what are called “innocent murmurs,” which simply represent temporary turbulent blood flow.
-Innocent murmur should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
+Innocent murmurs should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
 This does not mean that you should wait until the puppy is six months of age to attempt diagnosis.
 The sooner a diagnosis is made, the sooner treatment can begin and a valid prognosis can be given.
 There are some size limitations with regard to the equipment needed to assess the puppy, however.
 Your veterinarian will guide you as to when it is best to pursue the next step in diagnostics.

 The goal in treating SAS is to create normal exercise tolerance and normal life span.
 The most popular class of drug for SAS are the “beta blockers.”
 Beta receptors are the neurologic areas on the heart that respond to adrenaline (we call it “epinephrine” now) and cause the heart rate to speed up during exercise.
 In SAS, this kind of racing pulse is what leads to the abnormal electrical rhythm (and ultimately fainting).
 The beta blockers keep the heart from racing.
 In one study, dogs with SAS treated with a beta blocker called “atenolol” had a median survival of 56 months vs. 19 months for dogs receiving no treatment.